MKorablyov/LambdaZero/LambdaZero/examples/drug_comb/README.md

 ### Short term

 - Implementing features based on the eigenvectors of Laplacian operator.
-- Take into account the different cell types (one predictor per cell type)
+- Hyperparam tunning
 - Integrate with Active Learning

 ### Future directions

 - Use Graph Attention Networks
-- Investigate how to share knowledge between cell types
+- Investigate how to share knowledge between cell types in a smart way
-- Use percentage of cell death as input
+- Use percentage of cell deaths as input

 ## SubGraphs pipeline